 \section{Flux-Decay Model of Generators}

-For reference, we give a brief review of generator models.
+For reference, we provide a brief review of generator models.
 A comprehensive list of of power system component models can be found in \cite{sadamoto2019dynamic}.
-In this appendix, the phasors are denoted by the bold face symbols, such as $\bm{I}_i$.
-With this notation, the current $I_i$ and voltage $V_i$ in \eqref{gendyn} are given as
+In this appendix, phasors are denoted by the bold face symbols, such as $\bm{I}_i$.
+Using this notation, the current $I_i$ and voltage $V_i$ in \eqref{gendyn} are given as

 respectively.
-For simplicity, we drop the generator bus label ``$i$" in what follows.
+For simplicity, we neglect the generator bus label ``$i$" in the following.

 Finally, the current phasor flowing from the generator to the generator bus is given as